 A few years after Gilligan, Nel Noddings published Caring: A Feminine Approach to Ethics and Moral Education, which provided a deeper analysis into the people-the care provider and the care receiver-and the processes involved in caring.
 In this book, Noddings argued that morality requires a person to have two emotions.
 The first of these emotions is a sentiment of "natural care."
 Noddings describes this care as pre-ethical; the caretaking that a mother engages in for her child, or a maternal animal for her offspring are equally examples of this natural care.
 As Gilligan also argued, Noddings says that concern for others, or recognition of others' concern for us, gives rise to a conflict between responding to the needs of others and taking care of our own needs.
 This conflict gives rise, in turn, to the opportunity for "ethical caring," or responding to the recognition that another has needs, and that we are in a position to meet these needs, and further acknowledging that this situation makes a moral claim on us.
-However, in many cases we can recognize and respond to another's needs by way of natural care, a disposition to care for the other that arises spontaneously in us, rather than by way of ethical care, which one would only act from if natural care has failed.
+However, in many cases we can recognize and respond to another's needs by way of ethical care, which one would only act from if natural care has failed.
 In this way, natural care is preferable to ethical care on Noddings' account (Noddings 1984).